Lt. Colonel Robert Ervin HAIRSTON

 |Census 1940||Lt.
 Colonel Robert Ervin HAIRSTON appeared on the 1940 census of George William HAIRSTON Jr. on 3 April 1940 in Crawford, Lowndes County, Mississippi.4 |

 |Anecdote*||Obtained his private pilots license at Southern Air Service in Memphis, Tennessee soloing in a Piper J-3 Cub on 14 June 1941.|

 Like many other Americans at 20 years old, Robert joined the Army Air Force in 1941.
-After fight training he became a B-24 bomber pilot flying 88 combat missions with the 14th Air Force in Chinaand was awarded the Distinguished Flying Cross with Oak Leaf Cluster and Air Medal with Oak Leaf Cluster.
+After flight training he became a B-24 bomber pilot flying 88 combat missions with the 14th Air Force in China.
+He was awarded the Distinguished Flying Cross with Oak Leaf Cluster and the Air Medal with Oak Leaf Cluster.

 The photograph below was taken at Morrison Field, Palm Beach, Florida just before their departure to China on 21 January 1943.
 The B-24 bombers were with the 373 Squadron of the 308 Bomber Group, 14th Army Air Corp.
 Co-pilot Robert Hairston is standing 2nd from left.
 The B-24D bomber was "Axis Nightmare" 41-24138.